Environmental - Economics Combined Major Requirements

 The requirements for the combined major in Environmental Studies and Economics (Environmental Economics) are given below.
-It is essential that the student work closely with advisors in both the Economics Department and the Environmental Studies Department in planning his/her program.
+It is essential that the student work closely with advisors in both the Economics Department and the Environmental Studies Department in planning their program.

 Economics - 8.5 units